 - You are responsible for keeping up with assignments and other coursework.
 Homework assignments and the project assigned in this class will demand a significant amount of time to complete.
 You should start on all assignments as soon as they are assigned to guarantee that you will have the required time to complete the assignment. - Just to emphasize the point: start on assignments as soon as they are assigned.
 Your projects especially will require a significant effort and a significant amount of time to complete. - Assignment descriptions, due dates, etc. will be posted on the course website.
 Failure to check the website is not an acceptable excuse for missing an assignment or not adhering to the assignment's instructions. - You are expected to complete each assignment individually.
-You are allowed to discuss the concepts behind assignments, however absolutely no direct collaboration on answers or code is allowed unless otherwise specified in the assignment description.

-- Any written (non-code) portions of assignments must be typed using a word-processor of your choice.
+You are allowed to discuss the concepts behind assignments, however absolutely no direct collaboration on answers or code is allowed unless otherwise specified in the assignment description. - Any written (non-code) portions of assignments must be typed using a word-processor of your choice.
 The only acceptable file formats for written portions of assignments are the PDF format or plain ASCII or UTF-8 text.
 PDF documents should be formatted as Letter (8.5in x 11in) or A4 (210mm x 297mm) sized pages.
-If you wish to submit plain text documents, no lines should contain more than 80 characters and the file must use UNIX-style (LF) line endings.
+If you wish to submit plain text documents, no lines should contain more than 80 characters (you must manually word-wrap your plain text documents) and the file must use UNIX-style (LF) line endings.
 Failure to meet these requirements may result in a lower grade on the assignment or a grade of 0 for repeated offenses.
 You are not allowed to submit any assignments in Microsoft Word (.doc or .docx), Apple Pages, LibreOffice or any other such format.
 Convert these documents to PDF for submission.
 Written portions of homework assignments will be submitted using the course Blackboard. - Code portions of assignments will be submitted on GitHub (https://github.com/).
-You must have a GitHub account in order to turn in assignments, so if you do not already have an account with GitHub, please sign up for one at your earliest convenience.
+You must have a a GitHub account in order to turn in assignments, so if you do not already have an account with GitHub, please sign up for one at your earliest convenience.
 You are welcome to use an already existing GitHub account, but please be sure to associate your UMBC email account with the GitHub account to ensure that we will be able to tell which student each assignment belongs to. - You may be asked to explain your solutions to assignments to the instructor.
-Failure to demonstrate an understanding of the solution that you provided is considered a violation of the UMBC Academic Integrity policy.
+Failure to demonstrate an understanding of the solution that you provided is considered a violation of the UMBC Academic Integrity policy. - While we do not have a strict coding standard for this class, you should strive to write readable code.
+The easier it is for the TA to understand your code, the easier it will be for them to grade the code.
+In addition, if the TA can understand your code, it will be easier for them to give you partial credit for parts of your code that may not work perfectly.
+Thus, it is in your best interest to ensure that your code is readable, well-formatted, and well-commented.